 BA-CA Purchasing Managers’ Index in August:

-Note: PMI figures above the 50.0 mark indicate growth; readings below the 50.0 mark indicate contraction in the manufacturing sector compared to the previous month.
+Note: PMI figures above the 50.0 mark indicate growth compared to the previous month; readings below the 50.0 mark indicate contraction.
 The greater the divergence from 50.0, the greater the change signalled.
 This report contains the original data from the monthly survey among purchasing managers of industrial companies in Austria.
 The survey is sponsored by Bank Austria Creditanstalt and has been carried out by NTC Research under the auspices of ÖPWZ, the Austrian Productivity and Efficiency Centre, since October 1998.